-The modeling of ground-to-air channels is not yet well studied, but the situation in the case of air-to-air channels (communications channels between flying \acp{UAV}) is worse since there are fewer studies and measurement campaigns focusing on this type of channels \cite{uav15}.
+The modeling of ground-to-air channels is not yet well studied, but the situation for air-to-air channels (communications channels between flying \acp{UAV}) is worse still as there are fewer studies and measurement campaigns focusing on these types of channels \cite{uav15}.
 When the altitude of two \acp{UAV} is low, the floor and other objects on the surface (e.g. hills, buildings, and trees) influence the channel.
 However, as the altitude of the \acp{UAV} increases, such influences weaken.
 As the altitude of both \acp{UAV} increases, the channel tends to consist of a \ac{LoS} and tends to behave like the {\it free-space} channel described in section \ref{Comm:channel:deterministic}.

-It has been observed experimentally that when the \acp{UAV} operate on in open field with a floor that is flat enough, the propagation channel follows a two-ray model \cite{uav15}.
+It has been observed experimentally that when the \acp{UAV} operate in an open field with a floor that is flat enough, the propagation channel follows a two-ray model \cite{uav15}.
 As the altitude of the \acp{UAV} increases, the strength of the reflected path decreases.
-Further, when the \acp{UAV} are operating over bodies of water such as lakes, the strength of the reflected path is stronger than when operating over land.
+Further, when the \acp{UAV} are operating over bodies of water, such as lakes, the strength of the reflected path is stronger than when operating over land.

 The constructive and destructive interference between the \ac{LoS} and reflected waves described by the two-ray model can statistically be described with the small-scale fading.
-This is the approach taken in \cite{UAV14} where they showed experimentally that the air-to-air channel model can be modelled as follows:
+This is the approach taken in \cite{UAV14}, where it was shown experimentally that the air-to-air channel model can be modelled as:

-where the pathloss term $L_P(\mathbf{p}(t),\mathbf{q}(t))$ follows the {\it free space} model and the small-scale fading term is well described by a Rician distribution with height dependent parameters:
+where the pathloss term $L_P(\mathbf{p}(t),\mathbf{q}(t))$ follows the {\it free space} model, and the small-scale fading term is well described by a Rician distribution with the height-dependent parameters:

-where $x\geq 0$; $\rho$ and $\sigma$ are the strength of the dominant and scattered components; $h$ is the altitude of the UAVs (both \acp{UAV} are assumed to have the same altitude); with $a$, $b<0$ and $c$ being parameters to be fitted numerically according to the environment.
+where $x\geq 0$; $\rho$ and $\sigma ah^b+c$ are the strength of the dominant and scattered components, respectively; $h$ is the altitude of the UAVs (both \acp{UAV} are assumed to have the same altitude); and with $a$, $b<0$, and $c$ being parameters to be fitted numerically according to the environment.
 Finally, we refer the reader to the survey in \cite{uav15} for more detailed information about the air-to-air \ac{UAV} communication channels.